 As you begin the wedding planning process, shopping for a gown can be one of the most memorable experiences.
 But sometimes, unnecessary pressure can get in the way of truly enjoying the journey, just like many other aspects that come with planning an important celebration.
-To help alleviate worry, I’m sharing some insights for those brides who may be in the early stage of this process, to help you feel more confident finding your wedding gown.
+To help alleviate worry, I’m sharing some insights for those brides who may be in the early stage of this process, to help you feel more confident in finding your wedding gown.

-Your Venue – Being able to visualize your venue while shopping for your wedding gown will help you understand how your dress can really shine in that environment.
+Your Venue – Being able to visualize your venue while shopping for your wedding gown will help you understand how your dress can shine in that environment.
 For example, if it’s a ceremony on the beach and reception in a gorgeous estate on the water, a bride may want a light and airy gown that feels romantic and sexy.
-If it’s a garden wedding in a regal like mansion then she may perhaps want more of a ball gown of tulle or silk for a more elevated look.
+If it’s a garden wedding in a regal-like mansion then she may perhaps want more of a ball gown of tulle or silk for a more elevated look.